Chart Color Schemes

 Greenfields hosts an older demographic, ranking in the top quartile nationwide

-Greenfields's median age is 47 years, significantly higher than Greater Perth's average of 37 years and the national average of 38 years.
-The 75-84 age group comprises 12.1% of Greenfields' population, compared to Greater Perth's percentage and well above the national average of 6%.
-Post-2021 Census data shows this age group grew from 11.2% to 12.1%, while the 45-54 cohort declined from 11.2% to 10.2%.
-By 2041, demographic modeling projects significant changes in Greenfields' age profile.
-The 75-84 cohort is projected to grow by 50%, adding 653 residents to reach 1,970.
-Residents aged 65 and above will drive 89% of population growth, reflecting demographic aging trends.
-Meanwhile, populations in the 15-24 and 25-34 age groups are projected to decline.
+Greenfields's median age is 47 years, which is higher than the Greater Perth average of 37 years and exceeds the national average of 38 years.
+The 75-84 age group comprises 12.1% of Greenfields' population, compared to Greater Perth and the national average of 6%.
+The 25-34 cohort makes up 9.1%, which is less prevalent than in Greater Perth.
+According to post-2021 Census data, the 75-84 age group has increased from 11.2% to 12.1%, while the 45-54 cohort has decreased from 11.2% to 10.2%.
+By 2041, Greenfields' age profile is projected to change significantly.
+The 75-84 cohort is expected to grow by 50%, adding 653 residents to reach 1,970.
+Residents aged 65 and above will drive 89% of population growth.
+Meanwhile, the 15-24 and 25-34 cohorts are projected to decline in population.